Xyporz/DiffDGSSv2/README.md

-The code of the paper is about to be open-sourced.
+The code will be open-sourced upon the acceptance of the paper.